-HMU126H1,HMU225H1/JMU210H1
+HMU126H1,HMU225H1/JMU210H1 Note: Not Offered in 2024-2025

 HMU318H1 - Encountering Incarceration Musically

 This course focuses on the ways music produced in prison has shaped public ideas about incarceration over the past century.
 Questions addressed include: What narratives about incarceration have been transmitted to the public through music?
 Who has controlled such narratives?
 What is the effect on present-day perceptions of prisons?